khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 ## Visibility

-Feature visibility is dependent on the user's permissions and state of the user interface.
+Feature visibility is dependent on a user's permissions or subscription levels, and on which features they've chosen to enable.

 ### When to hide a feature